FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Add the shipping method CRUD
+- Build the nothing to show component for the cart
 - Select the payment method in the checkout page
 - Select the shipping method in the checkout page
 - Backend: Add the ability to update the payment method in the order service